NewTec-GmbH/lobster-doxygen/README.md

 ## Issues, Ideas And Bugs

 If you have further ideas or you found some bugs, great!
-Create an [issue](https://github.com/NewTec-GmbH/template_python/issues) or if you are able and willing to fix it by yourself, clone the repository and create a pull request.
+Create an [issue](https://github.com/NewTec-GmbH/lobster_doxygen/issues) or if you are able and willing to fix it by yourself, clone the repository and create a pull request.

 ## License

-The whole source code is published under [BSD-3-Clause](https://github.com/NewTec-GmbH/template_python/blob/main/LICENSE).
+The whole source code is published under [GNU General Public License Version 3](https://github.com/NewTec-GmbH/lobster-doxygen/blob/main/LICENSE).
 Consider the different licenses of the used third party libraries too!

 ## Contribution